 The future of hyperloop – for Hardt and Europe

 Today, more than six years down the line, Tim and his team of 40 have checked off one milestone after the next.
-With partners such as Tata Steel, IHC and Dutch construction company BAM, as well as a recent 15-million-euro grant from the European Union, they are well on their way to make hyperloop the transport mode of the future.
+With partners such as Tata Steel, IHC and Dutch construction company BAM, as well as a recent 15-million-euro grant from the European Union, they are well on their way to making the hyperloop the transport of the future.

 With the grant from the EU, Hardt is building a new test facility in the European Hyperloop Center in Groningen, which will be able to demonstrate the required hyperloop technologies.

-Apart from that, the team will have the capacity to launch larger-scale pilot projects and they aim to enter the market with cargo transport.
+Apart from the advanced tests on public transport solutions, the team will have the capacity to launch large-scale pilot projects and they aim to enter the market with cargo transport.